designableweb/gpt-html/README.md

 <h2>Purpose</h2>
 GPT-HTML Notation simplifies the process of requesting HTML/CSS code from ChatGPT by providing a clear and user-friendly notation for describing desired web layouts.

-Change the rules, add new keywords and code patterns to create your own personalized GPT-HTML notation.
-Please fork, let's build a useful tool we can all use.

 <h2>Benefits</h2>
 <ul>
   <li>Streamlines the generation of HTML/CSS code using ChatGPT language models</li>